 The Group’s strategy and approach to corporate responsibility are well aligned as we improve the business model to reflect more sustainable practices.
 To find out more, visit the acting responsibly section.

-The Executive Board is the key management committee for the Group and currently comprises the executive directors of the Company, the Regional Managing Directors of Asia Pacific and Latin America, the General Counsel and Company Secretary, the Group HR Director and the Investor Relations and Corporate Affairs Director.
+The Executive Board is the key management committee for the Group and currently comprises the executive directors of the Company, the Interim Chief Financial Officer, the Group General Counsel & Company Secretary, the Regional Managing Directors for Latin America, CAMEAT, Continental Europe and Asia Pacific, the Managing Director for UK & Ireland, the Director of International Clients and Market Development, the Group HR Director, the Interim Investor Relations and Corporate Affairs Director, the Group Director of Strategy and M&A and the Group Safety & Sustainability Director.

 The Executive Board meets regularly and is responsible for developing the Group’s strategy, capital expenditure and investment budgets.
 It reports on these areas to the Board for approval, implementing Group policy, monitoring financial, operational and customer quality of service performance, health and safety, purchasing and supply chain issues, succession planning and day to day management of the Group.